Iruos8805/Unet-For-Polyp-Segmentation-In-Colonoscopy/README.md

 - encoder_weights : imagenet
 - in_channels : 3
 - classes : 1
-- batch_size : 8
+- batch_size : 2
 - optimizer : Adam
 - learning_rate : 0.0001
 - epochs : 20
+    - On final testing, the Unet model from smp library with the above paramters gave a performance score of 0.7910 (IoU) and 0.8644 (Dice) [Best approach].
+    - On final testing, the Unet model from scratch with efficientb4 model gave a performance score of 0.772 (IoU) and 0.8520 (Dice).
+[Seocnd best approach]

-On final testing, the model gave a performance score of 0.8137 (IoU) and 0.8833 (Dice).
+    - On final testing, the Unet model from scratch with efficientb4 model gave a performance score of 0.772 (IoU) and 0.8520 (Dice).

 <br>